Sunday, October 22, 2017

 And so, unable to disobey a direct order, Laura and Brennan agree to a plan to feed the alien the blood plasma they have stored on board for the remainder of the trip home.
 But when that runs out before they get to Earth, Brockman decides they will all have to offer up transfusions of their own blood to keep the alien fed.
 The ever-silent alien, meanwhile, watches all of this drama with a cold, reptilian detachment.
 These are not other sentient beings to her, but cattle to be fed on whenever she wants -- at least according to Brennan.
 And his theory is proven right when the alien predator impatiently forgoes the pending transfusion, strips naked, puts the hypno-whammy on Brockman, her advocate, remember, in a pretty nifty scene as he tries to resist coming under her influence before he is overwhelmed and exsanguinated.

 When the other two astronauts find Brockman’s body, they waste no time in restraining the hibernating alien.
-Reporting the latest incident to Faraday, he still insists the alien must be safely brought to Earth.
+Reporting this latest incident to Faraday, he still insists the alien must be safely brought to Earth.
 Thinking they are safe, neither Laura or Brennan could know the alien’s deadly hypnotic eyes could also generate something akin to heat vision, which she uses to burn through her bonds.
 She then forgoes the sleeping Laura and goes on the hunt for Brennan.
 And perhaps awakened by some slurping noises, Laura searches the ship and catches the alien feeding on Brennan in the same fashion as the others.

 Without a moment’s hesitation, the astronaut throws herself into the fray, knocking the alien away from Brennan.
 And as they struggle, Laura rakes her nails across the space-vampire’s shoulder, tearing the skin open.
 Here, the alien immediately breaks off the fight, touches her wounds, sees some green blood on her fingers and then howls in despair (-- the first and only noise she will ever make in the film), before vacating the room.

 Laura lets her go for now and tends to Brennan’s wounds.
 When he finally comes around, the two go looking for the alien and find her on her bunk, face down, in a pool of her own green blood.
 She is dead, and the two theorize she was some kind of hyper-hemophiliac, explaining why she reacted so violently when they tried to draw blood earlier.
 Anyhoo, the two surviving astronauts finally reach the Earth.
-And as they prepare to land, Laura opens a hatch to retrieve some protective gear only to discover the alien had apparently been busy when no one was watching as the compartment is chock full of the alien’s eggs -- red, pulsating nodules embedded in some lime green Jell-O. And while Allan moves to destroy them, a quick check of the other compartments proves this will be futile gesture as the entire ship is completely infested with the eggs.
+But as they prepare to land, Laura opens a hatch to retrieve some protective gear only to discover the alien had apparently been busy when no one was watching as the compartment is chock full of the alien’s eggs -- red, pulsating nodules embedded in some lime green Jell-O. And while Allan moves to destroy them, a quick check of the other compartments proves this will be a futile gesture as the entire ship is completely infested with the eggs.
 (And when the hell did she have time for all that?
-You guess is as good as mine.)
+Your guess is as good as mine.)

 Once they’ve landed, Faraday enters the ship and congratulates the two surviving astronauts on a successful mission.
 (Successful how?!)
 And when Brennan reveals the existence of the eggs, Faraday is positively giddy over something of the alien may be salvaged after all and summarily ignores Brennan’s dire warnings that the alien wasn’t sent to visit the Earth but to colonize it like some giant, blood-sucking queen ant.
 And so, instead of destroying these incubating alien invaders, they are collected for further study.
 What happens next?
 No one can say.